 Book discussion group gathers

 The American Association of University Women book discussion group will meet at 2 p.m.
-Tuesday, July 23, at Porcelain Rose, 5612 Ocean Beach Highway, Longview.
+Tuesday, Sept.
+24, at Porcelain Rose, 5612 Ocean Beach Highway, Longview.

-AAUW is a nationwide organization that advances equity for women and girls through advocacy, education, research and philanthropy, states a press release.
+AAUW is a nationwide organization that advances equity for women and girls through advocacy, education, research and philanthropy, states the press release.
 A college degree is not a requirement to join the Cowlitz County Branch.